playgen/it-alert/README.md

 - Work from P:\it-alert.
 - Commit .pdb files when committing .dlls.

+## Developer Guide
+For detailed information on the project structure for the Game Logic, Server and Client, see the the [Developer Guide](docs/guides/DeveloperGuide.md)

 ## SUGAR
 ### Build Instructions
 Currently using the unity client built from commit: 65b3f05407eb5f58096c1ae862da18ab8d643e1c